crownengine/crown/README.md

 It is a general purpose data-driven game engine, written from scratch with a minimalistic and data-oriented design philosophy in mind.

+It is loosely inspired by Bitsquid engine and its design principles; the current Lua API is similar to that of Bitsquid but this engine is *not* meant to be its clone *nor* to be API compatible with it.

 ##Screenshots

 TCP/IP console with autocomplete and color-coded output highlighting.